rmsk2/mobilenotifier/readme.md

 If you create a new MQTT recipient you have to set the address of the recipient to the name of the MQTT topic to which the notification text is published. `mobilenotifier` uses QoS 1 for that.
 I.e. MQTT makes sure that the notification is transmitted to the broker in such a fashion that the broker receives the notification at least once.
-I did not use QoS 2, where the broker makes sure that the notification is received exactly once but this would be easy to change (see file `sms/mqttsender.go`).
+I did not use QoS 2, where the broker makes sure that the notification is received exactly once but this is easy to change (see environment variable `MN_MQTT_QOS`).

 # Some remarks